-From New York City we flew into the party capital of Cabo, where we spent a few nights at Los Miligros an oasis in the downtown area.
+From New York City we flew into the party capital of Cabo in Baja, Mexico, where we spent a few nights at Los Miligros an oasis in the downtown area.
 The pretty gardens had a fountain and surrounding foliage, creating a peaceful and relaxing atmosphere.

 A Boat Trip to El Archo